Cricket: Influence on everyday life

 Cricket has had a broad impact on popular culture, both in the Commonwealth of Nations and elsewhere.
-It has, for example, influenced the lexicon of these nations, especially the English language, with various phrases such as "that's not cricket" (that's unfair), "had a good innings" (lived a long life) and "sticky wicket".
+It has, for example, influenced the lexicon of these nations, especially the English language, with various phrases such as "that's not cricket" (that's unfair), "had a good innings" (lived a long life), and "sticky wicket".
 "On a sticky wicket" (aka "sticky dog" or "glue pot") is a metaphor used to describe a difficult circumstance.
 It originated as a term for difficult batting conditions in cricket, caused by a damp and soft pitch.

 In the arts and popular culture

 Cricket is the subject of works by noted English poets, including William Blake and Lord Byron.
 Beyond a Boundary (1963), written by Trinidadian C. L. R. James, is often named the best book on any sport ever written.

 In the visual arts, notable cricket paintings include Albert Chevallier Tayler's Kent vs Lancashire at Canterbury (1907) and Russell Drysdale's The Cricketers (1948), which has been called "possibly the most famous Australian painting of the 20th century."
 French impressionist Camille Pissarro painted cricket on a visit to England in the 1890s.
 Francis Bacon, an avid cricket fan, captured a batter in motion.
 Caribbean artist Wendy Nanan's cricket images are featured in a limited edition first day cover for Royal Mail's "World of Invention" stamp issue, which celebrated the London Cricket Conference 1–3 March 2007, first international workshop of its kind and part of the celebrations leading up to the 2007 Cricket World Cup.

 In music, many calypsos make reference to the Sport of Cricket.
+See List of calypso songs about cricket.